brianakl/bootstrapped_model_up_scaling/draft.md

 ## Introduction

+Modern LLM architectures are descendants of the original transformer architecture devised under Vaswani et al. [Vaswani et. al.].

+State of the art models currently are based on a decoder framework and trained on next token prediction [gpt3, llama3].

+These models also involve lengthy pre-training stages to ensure the larger models have better initalizations [gpt3, llama3].

+The general consensus is that a model should be trained on 20 tokens for every parameter in it [scaling laws?, or chinchilla].

+Additionally, models are being trainined on increasingly longer context lengths [cite], even though this requires increasingly higher quality data to fill the context length adaquently [cite].

+There has been evidence that this is rather inefficient as models tend to performe significantly worse in testing on longer context lengths, suggesting that the quality of long context data in the training corpus is not adaquet [critical context length].

+There has also been research done on efficient training, suggesting that some hyperparameters that greatly increase the complexity of training, such as context length, need not be so large [training BERT on an academic budget].

+Additionally, new architectures can be used to provide faster convergence [roformer, linformer, performer, nGPT].

+This leads us into our problem.

 Current Transformer[vaswani] models of various sizes are all being trained on the same problem.

 At a low level we can see the decoder architecture is training models to accurately predict the next token in a sequence [gpt2 paper].